Xenonsmurf/FFxi-Navmesh-Builder/README.md

 Here you can dump the zone collision data to obj files,

+1 Set FFXI installation Path.
+Path must end with a trailing slash.

-1. Click Load Zones.
+2. Click Load Zones.
 This will read the English ZoneList.dat and populate the DataGridView with the zones found in the .dat.

-2. Select the zone you want to build the collision OBJ file for.
+3. Select the zone you want to build the collision OBJ file for.

-3. Click "Build a obj file for selected Zone." this will build an obj file using collision data from the main zone.dat plus any submodels that are loaded.
+4. Click "Build a obj file for selected Zone." this will build an obj file using collision data from the main zone.dat plus any submodels that are loaded.

-4 Click "Build obj files for all zones." this will build all obj for all zones using collision data from the main zone.dat plus any submodels that are loaded.
+5. Click "Build obj files for all zones." this will build all obj for all zones using collision data from the main zone.dat plus any submodels that are loaded.

 #### NavMesh Tab